 E. Terms and Conditions

-- Lost or stolen Dragon Cards should be reported to the Dragon Card Office immediately.
+- Lost or stolen Dragon Cards should be reported to the IT Help Desk immediately.

 - Dragon Dollars, the cash value deposited on a card's magnetic stripe, is not cash refundable even if the card is lost, stolen or damaged.